mhucka/zowie/README.md

 If this is your first run of Zowie, it will ask you for your userID and API key, then search for files recursively under `~/Zotero/`.
 For each file found, Zowie will contact the Zotero servers over the network and determine the Zotero select link for the bibliographic entry containing that file.
 Finally, it will use the default method of recording the link, which is to write it into the macOS Finder comments for the file.
 It will also store your Zotero userID and API key into the system keychain so that it does not have to ask for them in the future.

-If you are a user of [DEVONthink](https://www.devontechnologies.com/apps/devonthink), you will probably want to use the `-s` option (see the [explanation below](#special-case-behavior) for the details):
+If you are a user of [DEVONthink](https://www.devontechnologies.com/apps/devonthink), you will probably want to add the `-s` option (see the [explanation below](#special-case-behavior) for the details):

 ```shell
 zowie -s ~/Zotero
 ```

-Instead of a folder, you can invoke Zowie on one or more individual files (but be careful to quote pathnames with spaces in them, such as in this example):
+Instead of a folder, you can also invoke Zowie on one or more individual files (but be careful to put quotes around pathnames with spaces in them, such as in this example):

 ```shell
 zowie -s "~/Zotero/storage/26GS7CZL/Smith 2020 Paper.pdf"